-For a more detailed breakdown of the benefits of foam insulation visit this page.
+For a more detailed breakdown of the benefits of spray foam insulation visit this page.

 How long will the process take to complete?
 Can I use the property while the process is taking place?

-The process can take 1-2 days depending on the complexity of the job.
-If you are visited by one of our surveyors they will give you an estimate of how long it will take based on the area that needs to be covered.
+The process can take 1-2 days depending on the complexity and size of the job.
+If we quote for your spray foam insulation project we will give you an estimate of how long it will take based on the area that needs to be covered.

 The property can be used while the process is underway, there will be traces of chemical fumes due to the products being used.
-However we endeavour to ventilate the work area as best as possible and keep the process as non intrusive as it can be.
+However we endeavor to ventilate the work area as best as possible and keep the process as non intrusive as it can be.
 You do not need to leave the property while we work.

-How much will it cost to install foam insulation?
+How much will it cost to install spray foam insulation?

 Does the foam insulation pose a fire hazard?